jeanmarie-eu/wsklimaR/README.md

 # wsklimaR

-wsklimaR is designed to get an easy access to the stations from the Klimadata webservice at met.no [wsklima](http://eklima.met.no/wsKlima/start/start_en.html).
+wsklimaR is designed to get an easy access to stations registered by the Norwegian Meteorological Institute.

+The package connects you to the Klimadata webservice from met.no [wsklima](http://eklima.met.no/wsKlima/start/start_en.html).

 No identification is required to use this service.

-This service is not very young.
+This service is not so young.
 Do not send too many requests at a time.

+The output of each request is structured as a data.frame.
+It is easily usable as a matrix and easily convertible into a json file

 ## Installation